LeebanY/DemogFit/README.md

 # demogfit

-An R package for fitting closed-form Wilkinson-Herbots (2008, 2012) blockwise composite-likelihood demographic models to a pair of diverging populations, from a gIMble blockwise site-frequency spectrum (bSFS).
+An R package for fitting closed-form Wilkinson-Herbots (2008, 2012) blockwise composite-likelihood demographic models to a pair of diverged species/populations, from a gIMble blockwise site-frequency spectrum (bSFS).

 ## Models